 What is the difference between a contact center and a call center?

 While “call center” and “contact center” are often used interchangeably, a few key distinctions exist between them.
 A call center focuses on phone-based customer service and typically handles incoming and outgoing calls.
 In contrast, a contact center provides services through various channels—email, chat, and social media.
-While contact centers may also handle phone calls, they primarily focus on more comprehensive customer service through multiple channels.
+While contact centers may also handle phone calls, they primarily focus on providing more comprehensive customer service through multiple channels.

 What are the benefits of using a contact center?